JJ-Xie/Heuristics-Longest-Path-Project/README.md

 ```

 ## Usage
+All testing of the heuristics can be done through the benchmark suite file.
+It contains 3 benchmark functions, 3 benchmark execution functions, and function to find graphs that cause heuristics to return incorrect answers.

+Benchmark Functions:

 ## License
 This work is made available under the "GNU General Public License v3.0".
 Please see the file LICENSE in this distribution for license terms.

 ## Acknowledgements
+Thank you to Bart Massey and Cassaundra Smith for helping me in this exploration of the Heuristics in the Longest Simple Path Problem.